 Time Management Activities For Employees

-In the US alone, 70% of workers reported feeling regularly distracted, with 16% highlighting that they felt unfocused.
+In the US alone, 70% of workers reported feeling regularly distracted, with 16% highlighting feeling unfocused.

 The main culprits?